onfido/tradesman/README.md

 end
 ```

-The Tradesman version says exactly what it does, is cruft free, and is much quicker to test (more on that later).
+The Tradesman version is self-documenting, cruft-free, and designed for testing.

 ## Config